 Process code that is executed at a constant speed with VBS is called an action.
 A VBS process is therefore a sequence of actions.
 The response time of an action is the real time it takes an action to execute from arrival to termination.
-For each action of a VBS process, there exist lower and upper bounds on response times and thus also on response time jitter that are independent of any other, concurrently running processes, as long as CPU utilization (the sum of all bandwidth caps) is less than or equal to 100% [8,7] (Section 3).
+For each action of a VBS process, there exist lower and upper bounds on response times and thus also on response time jitter that are independent of any other, concurrently running processes, as long as CPU utilization (the sum of all bandwidth caps) is less than or equal to 100% [9, 8] (Section 3).
 VBS enables temporal isolation of processes on the level of individual actions.
 Temporal isolation allows actions to maintain their response time bounds and jitter even in the presence of other, concurrently running processes in the system.
+The overhead of VBS scheduling has been analyzed and discussed [7].

 Modern processors often support dynamic scaling of CPU voltage and operating frequency, which opens up the general possibility to reduce CPU power consumption.
-We first relate our work on CPU voltage and frequency scaling with VBS to other research in the area of power-aware computing (Section 2).
+We first relate our work to other research in the area of power-aware computing (Section 2).

 We then show that, in the presence of CPU slack, frequency scaling of EDF-scheduled, possibly non-periodically arriving tasks (such as the tasks from the actions of VBS processes) is safe up to full CPU utilization.
-We identify the sources of CPU slack in VBS-scheduled systems and propose a frequency-scaling VBS algorithm, which exploits CPU slack to minimize operating frequencies with maximal CPU utilization while maintaining temporal isolation (Section 4).
+We identify the sources of CPU slack in VBS-scheduled systems and propose a frequency-scaling VBS algorithm, which exploits CPU slack to minimize operating frequencies while maintaining temporal isolation (Section 4).